owlvey/owlvey_docker/README.md

     docker-compose pull

-* Important, replace in docker-compose file the localhost value to your host ip.
+* Important, replace in docker-compose file the "localhost" value to your host ip.

 You have to wait while Docker pulls the containers from the Docker Hub: <a target="_blank" href="https://hub.docker.com/u/owlvey/">Owlvey</a>